fromage-fraser/dd4/README.md

 ## FAQ

 An HTML FAQ for new players was hosted on the MUD's original website.
-There was a script and source files to generate the FAQ pages, but I no longer have it.
+There was a script and source files to generate the FAQ pages, but I no longer have them.
 The rendered FAQ pages can be found in the `faq` directory: [view the FAQ index](faq/dd-faq.html).